An Overview of Army Installation Fort Bliss, Texas

-The U.S. Army Air Defense Artillery Center and Fort Bliss, Texas, is currently the Army's center for the education and training of Air Defense Artillery soldiers and units.
+Fort Bliss, Texas, is the second-largest U.S. Army installation.
+It is the home of the 1st Armored Division, 11th Air Defense Artillery Brigade, and the 5th Army Brigade.
 It also hosts the Army's Sergeants Major Academy.
-The post has 1.1 million acres of land from the western tip of Texas north into New Mexico.
-The headquarters are located in El Paso, Texas.
+The post has 1.12 million acres of land that stretches from the western tip of Texas north into New Mexico.
+The base's headquarters are located in El Paso, Texas.

 Population/Major Units Assigned

 Fort Bliss is a diverse community made up of soldiers, family members, students, employees and retirees.
-The Fort Bliss area is home to 20,000 military personnel.
-In addition, Fort Bliss supports over 60,000 family members of active duty and retired personnel.
-Fort Bliss employs over 7,000 civilians.
+The Fort Bliss area is home to 39,000 military personnel.
+In addition, Fort Bliss supports over 40,000 family members of active duty and retired personnel.
+Fort Bliss employs over 13,000 civilians.

 Major Units Assigned

 1st Armored Div - Evaluation Brigade Combat Team